YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 • Must have a high level of energy and be able to exercise patience

-• High Christian morals and be a role model for the members
+• High Christian morals and being a role model for the members

 • Use positive language with children and members